openenergymonitor/learn/view/electricity-monitoring/timeseries/Fixed-interval.md

 Its an open question whether its actually useful to record npoints, it may be sufficient to use the filesystem recorded filesize / 4 bytes to obtain the npoint count.
 Doing so would reduce the disk write load by another file update.

-If PHPFiwa where being rewritten it might be good to drop the recording of the feed id in the meta file as this data is stored in the metafile name.
+One simplification would be to drop the recording of the feed id in the meta file as this data is stored in the metafile name.

-**Datafile:**
+**PHPFINA:**

 ![Fixed Interval data file structure](files/fixedinterval.png)